Select Page

 • Learn to build transferable excellence, set boundaries that serve your life, and make work more enjoyable—not by doing less, but by taking control.

-• Treat your career like a performance athlete.
+• Treat your career like a performance athlete treats theirs.
 Set your own standards.
 Get coaching.
 Do directed work that moves your goals forward.

-• Every issue is written for capable managers who are capable, but want to excel.
-If you believe execution beats ego, you’re in the right place.
+• Every issue is written for managers who are capable but want to excel.
+If you believe execution beats ego, you’ve come to the right place.

 Are You Ready to Break the Pressure Cycle?